Framework Diagram v3

 And a secondary block appears — the pipeline's own earlier move forbids this one:

-Move 1 established that events produce identity-thoughts (→).
-Production requires A ∧ ¬B to be possible.
-But implication (⇒) requires A ∧ ¬B to be impossible.
+Move 1 established that events produce identity-thoughts (→) — specifically via the absent-referent argument: no fact "I am stupid" existed before the event for the inference to disclose.
+That establishes structural A ∧ ¬B-possibility (the fact didn't pre-exist), which is what production requires.
+Implication (⇒) requires the opposite — structural A ∧ ¬B impossibility, meaning B is already the case whenever A is.
 So the ⇒ that ego tries to install here is formally incompatible with the → already established one step earlier.
 The pipeline contradicts itself.

 The conclusion — and why it fails on every level.